-A very low cost thermoelectric device captures the night cold by generating electricity that powers an LED.
+A very low cost thermoelectric device captures the cold at night by generating electricity that powers an LED.

 The research was published yesterday in the scientific journal Joule.